nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     NuageStandbyController
     Maps to STANDBY_CONTROLLER parameter

+    NuageBridgeMTU
+    Maps to BRIDGE_MTU parameter

+    VrsExtraConfigs
+    Used to configure extra parameters and values for nuage-openvswitch

 The following parameters are mapped to values in the /etc/nova/nova.conf file on the Nova Compute: